Canadian residents pay in Canadian funds at the current exchange rate of 1.27

 For close to thirty years, their vision has been to realize a future where all inhabitants of the Costa Rican coasts can live together in balance; where healthy populations of sea turtles fulfill their ecological roles and critical natural habitats are sustainably managed.

-You will work in food-insecure neighborhoods helping to bring sustainable nutrition to families in need both through direct contact and food banks.
-Volunteer by helping with the preparation of the food, distribution of meals, and helping to improve the infrastructure of the dining rooms.
+You will work in food-insecure neighborhoods helping to bring sustainable nutrition & education to families in need both through direct contact and food banks.
+Volunteer by helping with the preparation of the food, distribution of meals, and helping to improve the infrastructure of the communal spaces, as well as help with planting community gardens and local beautification projects.

 About Somos Picnic